backstage/backstage/packages/core-plugin-api/api-report.md

 // @public (undocumented)
 export const analyticsApiRef: ApiRef<AnalyticsApi>;

-// Warning: (ae-missing-release-tag) "AnalyticsDomain" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "AnalyticsContext" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export const AnalyticsDomain: ({
+export const AnalyticsContext: ({
   attributes,
   children,
 }: {
-  attributes: AnalyticsDomainValue;
+  attributes: AnalyticsContextValue;
   children: ReactNode;
 }) => JSX.Element;

+// Warning: (ae-forgotten-export) The symbol "AnyAnalyticsContext" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "AnalyticsDomainValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "AnalyticsContextValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export type AnalyticsDomainValue = Partial< RoutableAnalyticsDomain & ComponentAnalyticsDomain & AnyAnalyticsDomain
+export type AnalyticsContextValue = Partial< CommonAnalyticsContext & AnyAnalyticsContext
 >;

 // Warning: (ae-missing-release-tag) "AnalyticsEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export type AnalyticsEvent = {
-  verb: string;
+  action: string;
-  noun: string;
+  subject: string;
   value?: number;
-  context?: AnalyticsEventContext;
+  attributes?: AnalyticsEventAttributes;
+  context: AnalyticsContextValue;
 };

-// Warning: (ae-missing-release-tag) "AnalyticsEventContext" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "AnalyticsEventAttributes" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export type AnalyticsEventContext = {
+export type AnalyticsEventAttributes = {
   [attribute in string]: string | boolean | number;
 };